-Many of us have heard that personalized content is king in digital marketing.
-But what does that really mean?
-While over 91% of marketers surveyed say that they are doing content marketing, 65% of them say they are still increasing their efforts and 53 percent say they have small or one-person content teams serving their entire organization.
+While over 82% of marketers say that they are doing content marketing, 65% of them say they're still increasing their efforts and 53% say they have small or one-person content teams serving their entire organization.

 Technology has advanced the ability to segment and tailor your message based on customer data, but many marketers still struggle to identify the right ways to create a truly personalized experience for their B2B buyers.
 Fortunately, we've compiled these tactics to help you tailor your campaigns to deliver the right content to the right user, at the right time.

 1. Tailor Your Content By Vertical

 A buyer at a healthcare organization may care about lower costs and serving healthy food while an office building may care about lowering costs and increasing the number of employees who stay on campus for lunch, thus increasing organization efficiency by reducing time spent on lunch hours.

 In each case, a marketer may create content they wish for said buyer to discover online.
 However, it is important to understand how to leverage technology to create a personalized experience for each.
 By centralizing your customer data on a platform like Hubspot, marketers can gain a 1:1 view of the customer and segment across marketing campaigns to deliver a tailored experience, increasing engagement and propensity to buy.

 By now, many marketers are familiar with the term segmentation.
 However, while 77% of email ROI comes from segmented, targeted, and triggered campaigns, 42% of marketers still don't segment their audience, and only 4% of them do so by multiple data types.

 3. Ad Targeting

 For example, some ad campaigns may be focused on attracting new leads to your website based on a relevant piece of content.
 For these customers, it is important to focus on the right industry, geography, and channel where your buyers spend their time.
 For many B2B businesses, LinkedIn might seem like a good place to start.
-However, it is important to weigh the cost per new lead on each channel.
+However, it's important to weigh the cost per new lead on each channel.

 Another factor to consider when targeting ads is the location of your target audience.
 Many platforms such as Facebook, LinkedIn, and Google allow marketers to target ads based on the geographic location of their users.
 In addition to location, marketers should consider strategies such as retargeting existing leads to nurture them through the funnel.

 4. By Persona

 Fortunately for our marketers, this is an area of expertise.
 Unlike many marketing agencies, LeadG2 spends time with its customers taking a deep dive into understanding customers, gathering feedback, and creating messages that resonate with various personas.
 Research has shown that when companies target buyers by specific persona, they achieve high results.
 Consider the following statistics from Capterra:

-- Companies who exceed lead and revenue goals are 4x's as likely to use personas for demand generation compared to those who missed lead and revenue goals.
+Companies who exceed lead and revenue goals are 4x's as likely to use personas for demand generation compared to those who missed lead and revenue goals.

 93% of companies who exceed lead and revenue goals report segmenting their database by persona.

 56% of companies have created higher quality leads using buyer personas.

 36% of companies have created shorter sales cycles using personas.

 24% of companies gained more leads using buyer personas.

-- It is more effective to target cold leads with persona-based content than targeting warm leads without using persona-based content (58% versus 45%).
+It's more effective to target cold leads with persona-based content than targeting warm leads without using persona-based content (58% versus 45%).

 5. Stage in Sales Cycle

 A buyer in the top of the funnel may find your content while browsing for general industry trends while a lead engaged deep in the sales cycle may be looking for content related to why they should complete the purchase with your brand.
 Both are equally important for your sales team, and by tailoring content for all stages across the buyer lifecycle, you can increase conversion rates across all segments of your sales funnel and make your sales team happy!